DeKalb County small-business owners ready for busy season

 SommsVintage owner Jordan Sommers organizes some of the jerseys he has available Wednesday, Nov.
 27, 2024, ahead of Small Business Saturday at the store in DeKalb.
 Many locally owned shops are gearing up for Small Business Saturday which is November 30th.

-In a weekend most known for Black Friday box store sales and crowded checkout lines, DeKalb County small business owners said they hope shoppers will remember to think of them when buying gifts, too.
+In a weekend most known for Black Friday big box-store sales and crowded checkout lines, DeKalb County small-business owners said they hope shoppers will remember to think of them when buying gifts, too.

 Businesses and mom-and-pop shops across the county will welcome customers all weekend for Small Business Saturday.
-It’s a national campaign meant to be a response to Black Friday and Cyber Monday consumer boons, to encourage the community to keep their dollars here.
-Local events like Sycamore’s Shop Small Crawl, downtown DeKalb holiday vendor fair Merry Market and a Made in the Midwest market at Fargo Skateboarding in DeKalb, among others.
+It’s a national campaign meant to be a response to Black Friday and Cyber Monday consumer boons, encouraging the community to keep their dollars here.
+Local events include Sycamore’s Shop Small Crawl, the downtown DeKalb holiday vendor fair Merry Market and a Made in the Midwest market at Fargo Skateboarding in DeKalb, among others.

-DeKalb’s annual Merry Market, a two-day downtown local business shopping spree with more than 40 vendors offering that perfect holiday gift.
+DeKalb’s annual Merry Market is a two-day downtown local business shopping spree, with more than 40 vendors offering that perfect holiday gift.
 Hosted by DeKalb Back Alley Market, the event runs from 9 a.m. to 4 p.m.
 Saturday and from 11 a.m. to 3 p.m.
 Sunday downtown.

 SommsVintage, a new vintage clothing store, is stocked and ready to go Wednesday, Nov.
 27, 2024, ahead of Small business Saturday in DeKalb.